praw-dev/praw/docs/pages/writing_a_bot.rst

 From the information we gained in the previous section, we see that the text portion of a submission is stored in the variable ``selftext``.
 So we test if any of the strings are within the ``selftext``, and if they are the bot sends me a message.
-But I should only ever receive a single message per submission.
-So we need to maintain a list of the submissions I've already been messaged about.
+But `\u\_Daimon_` should only ever receive a single message per submission.
+So we need to maintain a list of the submissions we've already notified `\u\_Daimon_` about.
 Each ``Thing`` has a unique ID, so we simply store the used ones in a list and check for membership before mailing.
 Finally we sleep 30 minutes and restart the main loop.

 >>> prawWords = ['praw', 'reddit_api', 'mellort']
 >>> op_text = submission.selftext.lower()